Deer Squad

-Deer Squad (无敌鹿战队 (Wúdí Lù Zhànduì)) is a Chinese animated children's television series produced by iQIYI in Beijing.
-The show started out as a series of shorts on China Central Television.
-The first episode of the full series premiered on iQIYI's video platform on July 15, 2020.
-The series is about four deer characters (Kai, Lola, Rammy, and Bobbi).
-The show made its premiere in the US on January 25, 2021.
+Deer Squad (无敌鹿战队 (Wúdí Lù Zhànduì)) is a Chinese-British animated children's television series produced by iQIYI in Beijing.
+The series follows a group of four deer named Kai, Lola, Rammy, and Bobbi, who all carry elemental superpowers (called "Planet Powers") that are used to protect the animals of Central Forest and the humans of Platinum City from any danger coming their way.

-The show was first announced under the title Deer Run.
-Nickelodeon has overseas broadcasting rights to the show.
+Before the series went into production, it started out as a series of shorts titled "Deer Run", which premiered on February 2017 on iQIYI and CCTV-14 in 2019.
+The series was fully released on iQIYI's video platform on July 15, 2020.
+In the United States, the series premiered on January 25, 2021 on Nickelodeon.

 The second season was released on January 14, 2022.

-On September 20, 2022, iQIYI has announced that a third season will be released in the second quarter of 2023.
+On September 20, 2022, iQIYI announced that a third season would be released in the second quarter of 2023.
 The third season released on August 4, 2023.

-On July 5, 2024, Dave McRae revealed on his X (Twitter) and Facebook accounts that a fourth season is in production.
-On May 7, 2025, it was confirmed the season will release around November.
+On May 7, 2025, it was confirmed the season would release around November.
 The fourth season was released on November 7, 2025.

 According to Xiaoxuan Yang, vice president of iQIYI, Deer Squad ranked in the top five children's shows launched on the iQIYI service in 2020.